dredddddd/Cluster_analysys/README.md

 # Cluster_analysys

-Here are some clustering algorithms that are available at the moment:
+**This project is a sandbox in the field of machine learning, u can see here some clustering a** Here are some clustering algorythms that are available at the moment:
 * **DBSCAN**
 * **Minimal spanning tree** - can find *epsilon* for DBSCAN
 * **K-means**